Create your First Cucumber Script (2 Examples)

 Cucumber Script:Multiply 2 Numbers

-Step 11) Write the following code into the step file
+Step 11) Write the following code into the Step Definition file.
+Each block maps to a Gherkin step from the Feature file.

 Cucumber Script:Multiply 2 Numbers